yucheol-choi/awesome-quantum-compiler/README.md

 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0A66C2?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/yucheol-choi/)

 ### Description
 For those who are either new to or currently researching in the field of quantum compilers, I will be regularly updating resources such as papers categorised by subtopics, open-source code, learning materials(currently planning to create it myself) on quantum compilers, as well as my own personal research paper reviews.
-I'm still a first-year PhD student, so I have many shortcomings.
-Feel free to provide any feedback on mistakes.

 ## Table of Contents